-Two former inmates who are now firefighters with the California Department of Forestry and Fire Protection (CAL FIRE) shared their success story with inmates this spring at the Fenner Canyon Conservation Camp, located in the mountain range above Valyermo.
+Two former inmates who are now CAL FIRE firefighters shared their success story with those at the Fenner Canyon Conservation Camp.

 Daton Harris and Royal Ramey shared their personal story, including the hardship and successes experienced in preparing and testing for various firefighting jobs.

 Lt.
 William Mock, Camp Commander for Fenner Canyon, said, “They are an example of the rehabilitative possibilities presented during incarceration at a Conservation Camp, not only by what they did at the camp, but what they took with them upon release.

 “Daton Harris and Royal Ramey have successfully completed their parole, and after considerable effort and the completion of college courses in ‘Fire Science,’ have obtained employment, first by the United States Forest Service and now by CAL FIRE.

 “I commend them for their individual success, and appreciate their efforts to assist these inmates in making similar changes as they too prepare for release from custody.”